Degree-Level Assessment Process

 - Program faculty are expected to document how they have collected, analyzed, reviewed, and used the assessment results to enhance their programs as a whole.

 - Department chairs and program directors are responsible for coordinating student learning outcomes assessment within their units.
 They are also responsible for engaging faculty in discussion and use of assessment results.

 - Deans are responsible for coordinating student learning outcomes assessment within their schools.
 They are also responsible for establishing internal reporting processes and schedules that ensure that assessments are occurring on a regular basis, and that the results are being used to improve programs as appropriate.

-- The Senior Vice Provost for Academic Affairs coordinates the assessment process, in collaboration with the University Academic Assessment Committee (UAAC), and discusses general recommendations at the university level with deans, department chairs and undergraduate and graduate directors as needed.
+- The Provost coordinates the assessment process, in collaboration with the documenting learning specialist in the CTE, and discusses general recommendations at the university level with deans, department chairs and undergraduate and graduate directors as needed.